scristofari/rest-api-ml/README.md

 - [ ] Pull an image from the hub, just need to run.
 - [ ] Add a absolute path for the artifact.
 - [ ] The image's tag is the artifact's hash
+- [ ] Algo: Do not create a json file, ouptut the result in the standart output - No need to mount or copy the file.

 ## Requirements